-Staye z - Sustainable Business Case community engagement and volunteering programme delivered Jan-Dec 2021 and Our Gracemount report (see Appendix 6) 2.
-Corra Foundation Enabling Neighbourhoods and Communities Fund (£1K) applied for by TES but awarded specifically towards GMDT to undertake further consultation and events over the period July 21 to May 22.
-3. Grant secured from Scottish Land Fund Stage 1 July 2022 (£12K), to support GMDT with undertaking technical assessments, feasibility study, high level business plan, funding strategy and community consultation engagement 4.
-Grant secured from Edinburgh Health and Social Care Partnership to support engagement by Scran Academy, Transition Edinburgh South and Dunedin Canmore Youth Projects (Wheately Group) with young people in the buildings and greenspaces at the Mansion Summer 2022 - March 2024 5.
-SCVO Community Capacity and Resilience Fund to run October 0.
-2022 to September 2024; to engage children, young people and families, and partner organisations and to consult and involve them in developing their ideas and suggestions for what services and programmes they would like to see delivered in the buildings and greenspaces that are part of the community asset transfer application.
-TES and GMDT received funding from Investing in Communities Fund .
-Part of ing is for a part time development worker role for GMDT, from April 2023 2026.
-TES have also recruited 3 staff who will deliver a range of services contribute to increased engagement of local residents and community tions on site.
-5 ecame incorporated on 29 November 2022 as a SCIO and have now been pply for funds under our own name.
-See our funding strategy ( appendix tails of short, medium and long term capital and revenue funds.
-NB: our strategy is not a definitive list and may be subject to change.
-Due to the 0 f funding and the funding horizon scanning we will be undertaking new ay become available that we do not yet know of. y become available that we do not yet know of. as received grants and sponsorships from the following funders since ation in November 2022: rchitectural Heritage Fund (to progress project work) ational Lottery Awards4all (to support the delivery of community ngagement work) ameron Toll helping hand fund (fund Gracemount goes wild community ev /ent) as also applied to the following funders and are awaiting decisions: as also applied to the following funders and are awaiting decisions: eritage lottery (small grant to undertake a program of Heritage activities at will then support our larger capital grant application) EC Community Grants Fund upa Greenspace Fund I ● \\\/ e have also applied to the Co-op shopping schemes
+community engagement and volunteering programme delivered Jan-Dec 2021 and Our Gracemount report (see Appendix 6)

+- 2. Corra Foundation Enabling Neighbourhoods and Communities Fund (£1K) applied for by TES but awarded specifically towards GMDT to undertake further consultation and events over the period July 21 to May 22. - 3.
+Grant secured from Scottish Land Fund Stage 1 July 2022 (£12K), to support GMDT with undertaking technical assessments, feasibility study, high level business plan, funding strategy and community consultation engagement - 4.
+Grant secured from Edinburgh Health and Social Care Partnership to support engagement by Scran Academy, Transition Edinburgh South and Dunedin Canmore Youth Projects (Wheately Group) with young people in the buildings and greenspaces at the Mansion Summer 2022 March 2024 - 5.
+SCVO Community Capacity and Resilience Fund to run October 2022 to September 2024; to engage children, young people and families, and partner organisations and to consult and involve them in developing their ideas and suggestions for what services and programmes they would like to see delivered in the buildings and greenspaces that are part of the community asset transfer application.

+TES and GMDT received funding from Investing in Communities Fund.
+Part of this funding is for a part time development worker role for GMDT, from April 2023 to March 2026.
+TES have also recruited 3 staff who will deliver a range of services that will contribute to increased engagement of local residents and community organisations on site.

+GMDT became incorporated on 29 November 2022 as a SCIO and have now been able to apply for funds under our own name.
+See our funding strategy (appendix 4) for details of short, medium and long term capital and revenue funds.
+NB: our funding strategy is not a definitive list and may be subject to change.
+Due to the nature of funding and the funding horizon scanning we will be undertaking new funds may become available that we do not yet know of.

+GMDT has received grants and sponsorships from the following funders since incorporation in November 2022:

+- Architectural Heritage Fund (to progress project work) - National Lottery Awards4all (to support the delivery of community engagement work) - Cameron Toll helping hand fund (fund Gracemount goes wild community event)

+GMDT has also applied to the following funders and are awaiting decisions:

+- Heritage lottery (small grant to undertake a program of Heritage activities that will then support our larger capital grant application) - CEC Community Grants Fund - Bupa Greenspace Fund - We have also applied to the Co-op shopping schemes